 The ACGR rate for the 2016–17 class is formulated as follows:

 Number of cohort members who earned a

-Number of first-time 9th-graders in fall 2012 (starting cohort) plus
+Number of first-time 9th-graders in fall 2013 (starting cohort)

-students who transferred in, minus students who transferred out,
+plus students who transferred in, minus students who

 State education agencies (SEAs) report ACGR data for each school and local education agency (LEA), and for the state total cohort rate.
 The methodology of the ACGR, as it was designed, allows for the movement or transfer of students from one school to another, while only counting each student once.
 A student may change schools and thus exit their prior school’s cohort and enter their new school’s cohort, but stay in the same district and state cohort.
 Similarly, a student who changes districts within a state will move to the new school and district cohort for the ACGR, but will stay in the state’s cohort.
 In order to subtract or transfer a student out of a cohort, the school or LEA must have official written documentation that the student enrolled in another school or in an educational program that culminates in the award of a regular high school diploma.

 Unless specified, the ACGR data in this report and the associated data files reflect the data as reported by each SEA.
 The ACGRs required under the current Title I regulations are more comparable across states than were graduation rates submitted by SEAs under prior regulations.
 However, there has been some variation in the way that individual states have interpreted and understood the methodology specified in the statute.
 Examples of ways the calculated ACGR may vary among states include

 - how students are identified for inclusion in certain subgroups;

 - how the beginning of the cohort is defined;